As companies become more dependent on the internet, it is essential to know the effect that bot traffic has on businesses.

 This could, in turn impact the “website’s speed and safety.”
 Casey cites an example of a bot taking up a significant portion of your website’s bandwidth and causing a slowdown to the speed of your server.

 “Slow speeds indicate a poor user experience and a poor user experience implies that Google is likely to lower your rank in the SERP,” Casey said.

-Additionally, websites that rely heavily on revenue from advertising for their content, like news sites could be at the risk of having their ad performance impacted by bots that are not performing as they should.
+Additionally, websites that rely heavily on revenue from advertising for their content.
+News sites could be at the risk of having their ad performance impacted by bots that are not performing .

 In essence, good bots offer valuable information, whereas poor traffic bots can affect your site’s performance and security.

 GeoDigital Media’s agency for technical SEO assists businesses to avoid negative bots by implementing security features to their site which we’ll discuss more in our blog.

 Incoming!
 How to identify bots coming to Your Website

 Bot traffic is a regular phenomenon, and identifying the person a visitor to your website can be a challenge.
 After you have a better understanding of the meaning of bot traffic and what it is, let’s take examine a few methods to identify the bad and good bots that are visiting your website.